 The Timneh subspecies from the western regions is nowhere even close to looking like the red tail.
 They are small, dark, have a dark or maroon tail and have a light horn colored upper beak.

 The Timneh African Grey is the true and the only available subspecies of the AFRICAN GREY It is totally different.
 There is no way to confuse them with the real nominate African Grey. (red tails)

 FROM: ROYAL BIRD COMPANY journals

-Question: Why is there a known pattern of variance in size and color of Red Tail African Greys throughout their homeland regions in Africa, starting from West to East is the darker and smaller to the lighter silver and somewhat larger birds being found more to the East and central congo regions?
+Question: Why is there a known pattern of variance in size and color of Red Tail African Greys throughout their homeland regions in Africa, starting from West to East will be the darker and smaller to the lighter silver and somewhat larger birds being found more to the East and central Congo-Zaire regions?

-But these are not different species but only geo differences due to long term environmental circumstances, natural selection and evolution.
+But these are not different species but only geo differences due to long term environmental circumstances in each geographical habitat such diet, available and lack of foods, natural selection and evolution.
 Some experts believe that diet and evolution can have the most effect on size and color.